PER PERSON :

 Warsaw, the 700-year-old capital of Poland.
 A sightseeing tour here includes a drive along the famous Royal Route from magnificent Castle Square to Lazienki Park and Palace, the summer residence of the last king of Poland.
 Pass by the Palace of Science and Culture (known as a “wedding cake”), the Saxon Gardens, the Tomb of the Unknown Soldier, Monument to the Heroes of the Warsaw Ghetto, and the Barbican.

 Then on a walking tour, see the Old Town, Old Market Square, and St. John’s Cathedral.

 The rest of the day is free for a stroll through the city, shopping, relaxing, or perhaps attend an optional late afternoon Chopin concert.

 Travel to Czestochowa, known for the blackened picture of St. Mary in the Yasna Gora Monastery, known as the “Black Madonna.”
 In the afternoon, tour somber Auschwitz-Birkenau.
 The notorious World War II concentration camp is now on the list of UNESCO World Heritage sites.
 Then continue to Krakow.

 A sightseeing tour today starts with a visit to Wawel Hill, where you’ll view the Royal Castle and visit the Royal Cathedral.
 Then take a walking tour of the Old Town, and see the Main Market Square, Renaissance Cloth Hall, and St. Mary’s Church.
-The afternoon is free.
-You might want to go for a stroll around the city, shopping, or maybe sample some bigos or pierogi in a little café.
+The afternoon is free for a stroll around the city, shopping, or maybe sample some bigos or pierogi in a little café.